Thelin90/berserkr/README.md

 ![Screenshot](/docs/img/berserkr.jpeg)

-In old `norse` berserkr is when a a viking warrior entered battle wearing nothing for armor but an animal skin.
+In old `norse` berserkr is when a viking warrior entered battle wearing nothing for armor but an animal skin.

 In this project, `berserkr` will tackle and perform massive machine learning at scale without fear